 This should generate a JAR file called zookeeper.jar.
-To start Zookeeper, compile and run zookeeper.jar.
+To start Zookeeper, compile and run zookeeper.jar. [tbd, some more instruction here.
+Perhaps a command line?
+Are these two steps or one?]

 To start ZooKeeper you need a configuration file.
 Here is a sample file: